decodingchris/promptmetrics/README.md

     ```

 3.  **Create Environment & Install Dependencies:**
-    This single command creates a virtual environment in `.venv` and installs all necessary packages from `pyproject.toml` and `uv.lock`.
+    This single command creates a virtual environment in `.venv` and installs all necessary packages.
     ```bash
     uv sync --dev
     ```